Generic filters

 Whānau Hui

 These hui are our chance to meet with all whānau members of our Māori students in order to create a connection between whānau and WGC, to stay up to date with different kaupapa Māori, inform different decisions at the school, and create a support network for other whānau and kaiako.
 Our whānau hui are once a term, check the upcoming events section for dates.
-Emails are sent out with specific details to all Māori whānau, please email Abby Craig (abby.craig@wgc.school.nz) for more information.
+Emails are sent out with specific details to all Māori whānau, please email Whaea Laura (laura.calder@wgc.school.nz) for more information.

 Te Rōpū Whirinaki is a whānau committee who meet to consult on board issues at the school and provide feedback and consultation on these kaupapa.
 If you are interested in joining, please let our board rep Helen Dale know.

-Te Rautaki Hikitia 2021 - 2023 Māori Achievement Strategy
+Te Rautaki Hikitia 2024 - 2026 Māori Achievement Strategy

 The vision of Te Rautaki Hikitia: Kia tū ai ngā raukura Māori o Te Kāreti Kōtiro o Te Whanganui-ā-Tara, hei wāhine māia i te ao Māori, i te ao hurihuri.